oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 	c.
 Customer Route:

-	Run this command to create tha customer route, replace APIKEY with the key you got in Step 1
+	Run this command to create the customer route, replace the `APIKEY` in the command with the key you got in Step 1

 	```shell
 	$ <copy>source apisix-routes/create-customer-route.sh APIKEY</copy>